jimmykallhagen/nordix-ZGuide_guide-to-zfs/stripe-raidz1-setup.md

  - [**Nordix ZFS Storage Guide**](/nordix-tank.md)
 ---

-## To break away from the terminal a bit, I will now start the guide by showing how I partitioned my HHD with the partition manager program.
+## To break away from the terminal a bit, I will now start the guide by showing how I partitioned my HDD with the partition manager program.

 If you dont have partitionmanager,you need to install it:
 ```Fish
 sudo pacman -Sy partitionmanager
 ```

 Once we have started the partition manager, we will find our drive.
-What we are going to do now you must do the same on all the HHDs you are going to include in your zpool.
+What we are going to do now you must do the same on all the HDD's you are going to include in your zpool.
 Be sure to choose the right device here otherwise it will be wrong.

 ## 1. I start by creating a partition scheme
  - We will create a GPT Schema